 As of Tuesday evening, Mote’s Beach Conditions Reporting System has reported slight respiratory irritation on some beaches including Manasota Beach, Lido Key and Nokomis and some dead fish on Siesta Key.

-The FWC posts red tide status reports on Wednesdays and Fridays; view this report and to track red tide blooms.
+The FWC posts red tide status reports on Wednesdays and Fridays; view this report to track red tide blooms.

 Additional Red Tide Resources:

 - To report fish kills, contact the FWC Fish Kill Hotline at 800-636-0511 or submit a report online.